 Almost weekly Sopko’s office releases another report detailing just how bad things are there.

 The latest outlines the inherent problems of overseeing building effort when there’s no credible force to do the overseeing.

 “There appears to be a growing gap between the policy objectives of Washington and the reality of achieving them in Afghanistan, especially when the government must hire and oversee contractors to perform its mission,” Sopko said in his most recent report.

-Posted by Rick Rogers on August 2, 2013, With 523 Reads Filed under Military, Veterans Administration (VA).
+Posted by Rick Rogers on August 2, 2013, With 527 Reads Filed under Military, Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.